 This survey course in American literature parallels themes and events covered in U.S. History, exposing students to a diversity of voices and writing styles representative of the American canon.
 Students develop strategies to identify and analyze particular stylistic and rhetorical devices, with the goal of mastering close reading techniques to produce lucid, thoroughly evidenced analysis of literary material.
 Writing assignments often begin with pre-writing exercises and in-class brainstorming activities and include clear guidelines for length, focus, and formatting.
 Students read course texts independently and participate in the leading of group discussions on readings.

-Covering the same skills and similar material as English III, this course also asks students to engage in synthesis-based writing exercises using multiple sources.
-In addition, students complete more in-class writing assignments covering major texts with minimal teacher scaffolding, and regularly incorporate an array of rhetorical and stylistic devices into their writing.
+This survey course in American literature parallels themes and events covered in U.S. History, exposing students to a diversity of voices and writing styles representative of the American canon.
+Students develop strategies to identify and analyze particular stylistic and rhetorical devices, with the goal of mastering close reading techniques to produce lucid, thoroughly evidenced analysis of literary material.
+Writing assignments often begin with pre-writing exercises and in-class brainstorming activities and include clear guidelines for length, focus, and formatting.
+Students read course texts independently and participate in the leading of group discussions on readings.
+This course also asks students to engage in synthesis-based writing exercises using multiple sources.
+In addition, students complete more in-class writing assignments covering major texts with minimal teacher scaffolding and regularly incorporate an array of rhetorical and stylistic devices into their writing.
 At the completion of this course, students may opt to take the AP English Literature and Composition exam.

 World Literature and Rhetoric is a senior level course in which students study classical and world literature with an emphasis on critical reading and writing skills.
 Through class discussions and a variety of writing assignments, students develop rhetorical skills important for success in college English courses.
 Students approach their study of literature from a variety of critical, theoretical perspectives and continue to refine their research practices.
 Each section of the course may study text through different lenses based on faculty expertise and student interest.